Yaoliang1614/RACTR/README.md

 ### 2. (TC+TRPCA)

-The joint task tested the robustness of the algorithm under different ratios of Super-Resolution (SR) and Noise Reduction (NR).
+The joint task tested the robustness of the algorithm under different ratios of sampling ratio (SR) and Noise Ratio (NR).
 The FAMILY parameter was kept as `gm`。

 | Dataset | (SR+NR) | SCALE | PARAM | MPSNR (dB) | MSSIM |
 | :--- | :--- | :--- | :--- | :--- | :--- |